nestjs/docs.nestjs.com/content/guards.md

 export class CatsController {}
 ```

 The construction above attaches the guard to every handler declared by this controller.
-If we decide to restrict only one of them, we just need to set up the guard at **method level**.
-In order to bind the global guard, we use the `useGlobalGuards()` method of the Nest application instance:
+If we wish the guard to apply only to a single method, we apply the `@UseGuards()` decorator at the **method level**.

+In order to set up a global guard, use the `useGlobalGuards()` method of the Nest application instance:

 ```typescript
 @@filename()